anand498/Liveness-Check-using-Blink-Detection-and-Edge-Detection/README.md

 be entered into the code.
 Then run the main.py file.

+The method in which it works is by  taking the video in the form of a filestream and checking the t
 *This file will will be ready after 3-4 days.
 Please star the repo before using it.
 Thanks.